Skip to content

 About

 Self-hosted LLM network packet analysis tool.
 Visualize network traffic patterns, analyze packet flows, generate intelligent filters, and gain insights through AI-powered analysis.
-Perfect for network troubleshooting, security analysis, protocol debugging, or educational purposes.
+Perfect for network troubleshooting, security analysis, protocol debugging, cyber threat intelligence triage, or educational purposes.

 Topics